brianpbyers/redux/readme.md

 What is this syntax?
 It's how we [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) a specific member (distinct piece) of the Redux module (library).

->Note: `import Redux from 'redux'` doesn't work because Redux doesn't `export` anything by `default`, as a result it just has modular members you can import from the Redux module.
-If you do want to import everything it can be done with the syntax, `import * as Redux from 'redux'`.
+>Note: If you do want to import everything that can be done with the syntax, `import * as Redux from 'redux'`.
 Then you could access its `createStore` member with `Redux.createStore`.
-However we're going to prefer the above syntax.
+However, we're going to prefer the above syntax.

-Using Redux's `createStore` method, let's now create a store for our application.
+Now let's use Redux's `createStore` method to create a store for our application.
 This store will contain the applications state and know how to update it appropriately because we will give it our reducer.

 ```js
 // create a store, where the state lives